havasd/rust_regression/README.md

-# Rust/Swift interop with SwiftRs
+# Rust/Swift interop with SwiftRs/Swift-Bridge

 Using solutions of Advent of Code 2023 day 9, this rep gives an example of how to use SwiftRs to use Swift packages with Rust.